lpcalisi/cloudsec-workshop-iac/packer/README.md

 * Provisioning static site

 #### Requirements
-* AWS CLI configured and logged with permissions in AWS account
+* awscli configured and logged with permissions in AWS account
 * <a href="https://github.com/hashicorp/packer">Packer</a> installed

 ```